hamzafoy/ConsoleCodeBreaker/readme.md

 >  **Room for Improvement**

->  * Need to print a message to user upon successfully completing a round of Mastermind detailing how many guesses the user took to guess the computer's code-row correctly.
+>  * Need to print a message to user upon successfully completing a round of Mastermind detailing how many guesses the user took to guess the computer's code-row correctly. &radic;

 >  * Need to store game history to an external file.